thombu/rabbiteasy/README.md

 }
 ```

-To enable bindings, inject an instance of your event binder and call its initialize() method.
+To enable your bindings, inject an instance of your event binder and call its initialize() method.
 Here is
-an example how to enable an event binder in a servlet context listener:
+an example of how to enable an event binder in a servlet context listener:

 ```Java
 public class MyServletContextListener implements ServletContextListener  {